Man and Nature: the Ex-Railway Spoleto-Norcia Hike

 There’s nothing I love more than a good hike, and there’s nothing I love morer than a good hike with a compelling backstory.
 Nature—especially the undulating green landscape of Umbria—soothes my soul, but what makes a walk memorable for me are the tiny stone hilltop hamlets and isolated abbeys and fortresses that most trails (many of which trace the routes of Roman and medieval passages) weave their way through.
 I chat with the elderly locals or, when I come upon a ghost village, explore the abandoned houses and miniature piazzas.
 I peek into leaf-strewn chapels in silent, empty abbeys or am surprised by intricate frescoes and stonework virtually forgotten by all but their caretakers.
 I discover Umbria—her land, her history, her people–in tiny crumbs, and savor each one.

 Which is why I jumped at the chance to join a group hiking the former Spoleto-Norcia railway in the breathtaking Nera River Valley recently.
-I had been wanting to walk at least a portion of this 51 kilometer line since it had been retrofitted as a trail for hiking or biking a few years back, and when I heard that our group would be led by a pair of local guides I was thrilled.
+I had been wanting to walk at least a portion of this 51 kilometer line since it had been retrofitted as a trail for hiking or biking a few years back, and when I heard that our group would be led by a pair of local guides I was thrilled and immediately bough a new pair of comfortable hike boots.
 I threw a flashlight and a couple of sandwiches into my backpack and was ready to hit the trail.

 The Spoleto-Norcia Railway